Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 **In Pairs (3 to 5 mins)**

-1. Using the DailyPlanet starter app as a source, take 3 to 5 minutes to share with each other your favorite tips on how Xcode can be used discover the methods, properties and pre-defined behaviors of the following iOS networking constructs in the starter app:
+1. Share your favorite Xcode techniques for finding out the capabilities, behaviors and requirements of these iOS networking constructs found in the DailyPlanet starter app:
 - URLSession
 - URLRequest
 - SessionDataTask
-- resume()
+- .resume()
 2. Briefly share with each other any other tips on how to use built-in Xcode features to work more efficiently.
 Ideas might include:
 - how to navigate around your code
 - how to debug behaviors in your own code (i.e., using p or po, print statements, etc.)